Is Wireless Audio Better Than Wired?

 That being said, although cables are the best you can get, not all cables are created equal either.

-Dragon Cables: Why Materials In Audio Cables Matter
+Dragon Cables: Why Materials Matter

 Audio companies put their time and effort into their products: headphones, speakers, DACs, whatever it may be.
 Here's the thing: the stock audio cables that connect these devices are typically an afterthought in their packaging.
 Audio cables are usually not treated with the same time and care that other products are.
 So, wouldn't it be nice to have a company that treats their cables like they do a high-end headphone?